stennety/mywebsite/_posts/2017-04-28-ai-first-at-maxdome.md

 In Alexa it's possible to choose services which you think are interesting for a daily summary.
 Then you can just say "Alexa, was gibt es neues" and get for all choosen services the news.
 This feature is not like a custom skill where we get a JSON request, it's simply a RSS or JSON feed.
-Also for this we made a PoC for maxdome (see [ai-flashbriefing-maxdome](https://github.com/dragonprojects/ai-flashbriefing-maxdome) or [directly test the deployed service](http://ai-flashbriefing-maxdome.herokuapp.com/)).
+Also for this we made a PoC for maxdome (see [ai-flashbriefing-maxdome](https://github.com/dragonprojects/ai-flashbriefing-maxdome)).

 Later in the week: The PoC grew up and ["maxdome - Tipp des Tages"](https://www.amazon.de/maxdome-GmbH-Tipp-des-Tages/dp/B06ZYMH963/) is the first published skill in the "Film & Fernsehen" section with the "Tägliche Zusammenfassung" feature, yeah. :)